 Observation and surveillance solutions

-AERTEC Solutions designs and manufactures unmanned aerial systems, as well as high-dynamic vehicles for both the civil and military spheres.
-AERTEC has built light tactical RPAS (like the TARSIS 75 and TARSIS 25) for observation and surveillance applications, using its own in-house design and technology.
+AERTEC designs and manufactures unmanned aerial systems, as well as high-dynamic vehicles for both the civil and military spheres.
+AERTEC has built light tactical UAS (like the TARSIS 75 and TARSIS 25) for observation and surveillance applications, using its own in-house design and technology.

 AERTEC is the design authority and manufacturer of its remotely piloted TARSIS aerial systems, and therefore has the ability to adapt and configure the entire system around the needs of the system operator.